AEADataEditor/report-aea-data-editor-2023/README.md

 - ICPSR.
 2023b.
 "Deposit sizes for the AEA Data and Code Repository."
 ICPSR [publisher].
 Received by email in December 2023.
 - Vilhuber,  Lars.
 2024.
 “Process  data  for  the AEA  Pre-publication  Verification  Service.”
 American Economic Association [publisher], https://doi.org/10.3886/E117876V5
 - Zenodo.
 2023.
 "Metadata on deposits in community 'aeajournals'", accessed via Zenodo API on December 6, 2023.

+## Changes

+- The Docker container was updated on 2024-06-12, since the latest version on Docker Hub was not the latest version run for the report.
+To avoid any confusion, a new image was created on 2024-06-12.